-2. Particulars of Directors' service agreements
+2. Particulars of Directors' service agreements and letters of appointment

-Each of our executive and non-executive Directors has entered into a service agreement with our Company on $[\bullet]$ , 2013 for a term of three years commencing from the $[\bullet]$ , and such service agreement may be terminated in accordance with the terms of the service agreements.
+Each of our executive Directors has entered into a service agreement with our Company on $[\bullet]$ , 2013 for a term of three years commencing from the $[\bullet]$ , and such service agreement may be terminated in accordance with the terms of the service agreements.

-Each of our independent non-executive Directors was appointed to our Board pursuant to the respective letters of appointment dated $[\bullet]$ , 2013, for an initial term of three year commencing from the $[\bullet]$ , and such appointment may be terminated in accordance with the terms of the letters of appointment.
+Each of our non-executive and independent non-executive Directors was appointed to our Board pursuant to the respective letters of appointment dated [•], 2013, for an initial term of three year commencing from the [•], and such appointment may be terminated in accordance with the terms of the letters of appointment.